ModoukpeA/Data-Projects/Titanic Data Analysis/readme.md

-The goal of this side projet is to conduct an analysis based on a company data sales.
+The goal of this side projet is to conduct an analysis based on Titanic dataset found at https://github.com/MachineLearnia/Python-Machine-Learning/tree/master/Dataset.

-The dataset used in this project has been directly provided during a training.
-It can be found at https://github.com/MachineLearnia/Python-Machine-Learning/tree/master/Dataset.